hbctraining/Intro-to-ChIPseq-flipped/lessons/02_dataset_and_project_setup.md

 ```
 ## README ##
-## This directory contains data generated during the Introduction to RNA-seq workshop
+## This directory contains data generated during the Introduction to ChIP-seq workshop
 ## Date:

 There are five subdirectories in this directory: